 Case 3 – Destroyed Harman / Kardon PM-655 Integrated Amplifier

 This sad case came to me in February, 2018.
 My customer bought this new from Vince Ross Audio, back in the day.
-It worked well for years until it developed a small fault.
-So the owner went back to Vince Ross, to see who he recommended.
+It worked well for years until it developed a fault.
+The owner went back to Vince Ross, to see who he recommended.

-Vince used a particular repairer back in the day, many of you might know of him.
-This repairer, with a German name, fixed a lot of gear, sometimes successfully, other times not so much.
-This sad case falls into the not so much category.
+Vince used a particular repairer, many of you may know of him.
+This repairer, with a German name, fixed a lot of gear, sometimes successfully, other times not.
+This sad case falls into the not category.
 I should point out that Vince is a lovely guy and I’m sure he recommended this repairer in good faith.
 This repairer also probably did some good work at one point.
 I don’t know how it came to this.